waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

     section: Module 1: Docker and Terraform
     question: Docker - Cannot connect to Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
     answer: Make sure you're able to start the Docker daemon, and check the issue immediately down below:
-    And don’t forget to update the wsl in powershell the  command is wsl –update
+    And don't forget to update the wsl in powershell the  command is wsl –update

     section: Module 6: streaming with kafka
     question: How do I check compatibility of local and container Spark versions?